 Function in Summer:

 Calcium contributes to cell wall fortification, membrane stabilization, and prevents spongy tissue, one of the prevalent mango physiological abnormalities.
 It also promotes enzyme activity during heat stress and helps ensure a firm fruit texture.
+The use of targeted mango production fertilizer enriched with calcium can further enhance these benefits during critical stages.

 Deficiency Symptoms: